 Upon disposition of a felony case file, the cash bond may be released to the depositor ONLY.
 Pursuant to s.
 903.286 the court may direct all or a portion of the cash bond to be used for outstanding fines, court costs or restitution.
 If the depositor is due a refund, they may obtain a Cash Bond Release Notice from the Felony Department for delivery to Hillsborough County Sheriff's Office.

-Case files may be ordered and viewed in room 202 of the Felony department at 800 E. Kennedy Blvd. in Tampa.
+Case files may be ordered and viewed at the Customer Service Center in Room 101, 800 East Twiggs St. in Tampa.
 Cases may also be ordered using the Felony Internet Order Form.
 Click here to access the Internet Order Form.
 Requested files will be available for viewing in the Felony department.
 Files will be held in the department for five business days from the date the file was requested.